-The Employer's AMS currently indicates that the full length and width of the existing pavement requires strengthening/rehabilitation and/or the addition of new pavement layers, followed by an appropriate surfacing.
+Improvement: The Employer's AMS currently indicates that additional capacity is required that may take the form of addition paved shoulders and/or climbing/passing lanes and the widening of structures followed by an appropriate surfacing.

 The surfacing solution therefore will have to consider current and future traffic, surface texture requirements, design life/structural capacity.
 An appropriate surfacing option will therefore have to be investigated, motivated, and proposed as a solution.